-PERSONNEL 5333

-1 Holidays

-2

-3 Holidays for certified staff are dictated in part by the school calendar.
-Temporary employees

-4 will not receive holiday pay.
+PERSONNEL 5333 1 Holidays 2 3 Holidays for certified staff are dictated in part by the school calendar.
+Temporary employees 4 will not receive holiday pay.
 Part-time employees will receive holiday pay on a prorated basis.

-5

-6 The holidays required for classified staff, by are according to the current collective bargaining

-7 agreement.

-8

-9 When an employee, as defined above, is required to work any of these holidays, another day

-10 shall be granted in lieu of such holiday, unless the employee elects to be paid for the holiday in

-11 addition to the employee's regular pay for all time worked on the holiday.
+5 6 The holidays required for classified staff, by are according to the current collective bargaining 7 agreement.
+8 9 When an employee, as defined above, is required to work any of these holidays, another day 10 shall be granted in lieu of such holiday, unless the employee elects to be paid for the holiday in 11 addition to the employee's regular pay for all time worked on the holiday.
+12 13 When one of the above holidays falls on Sunday, the following Monday will not be a holiday.

-12

-13 When one of the above holidays falls on Sunday, the following Monday will not be a holiday.

 14 When one of the above holidays falls on Saturday, the preceding Friday will not be a holiday.

-15

-16 When a holiday occurs during a period in which vacation is being taken by an employee, the

-17 holiday will not be charged against the employee's annual leave.
+15 When a haliday are an admin a maniad in addition and in haling datas to a manufacture that 16 When a holiday occurs during a period in which vacation is being taken by an employee, the 17 holiday will not be charged against the employee's annual leave.
+18 19 20 21 Legal Reference: § 20-1-305, MCA School holidays 22 Legal Reference. § 20 1 303, West School nondays 23 Policy History: 24 Adopted on: February 2007 25 Revised on: -

-18

-19 20

-21 Legal Reference: § 20-1-305, MCA School holidays

-22 Legal Reference.
-9 20-1-303, MCA School holidays

-23 Policy History:

-24 Adopted on: February 2007

-25 Revised on: